rycolos/prop-e2e-pipeline/README.md

 2. `start` - Starts docker compose and brings up containers
 3. `create-base-tables` - Creates initial `pskreporter_raw` and `pskreporter_staged` tables
 4. `create-views` - Create analytics-ready views on `pskreporter_staged`
 5. `add-data` - Loads existing data from `postgres_data/psk_data` folder into `pskreporter_raw`, transforms and inserts into `pskreporter_staged`, performs a function to convert grid square > lat/lon and inserts into `pskreporter_staged`, and performs a function to calculate station-to-station distance and inserts into `pskreporter_staged`
+6. `drop` - Delete all tables

 Run `make all-no-load` to run all tasks except `add-data`